11 Tips to Negotiate Better Freight Rates

 As a carrier or owner-operator, rate negotiations can be frustrating.
 It takes valuable time and energy to come to an agreement that works for both you and the broker.
 But knowing how to negotiate freight rates or load rates is critical to a successful business.
-Good rates means more money in your pocket and a better bottom line for your business.
+Good rates mean more money in your pocket and a better bottom line for your business.

 A spot rate is a one-time rate for transporting a load.
 Spot rates can vary widely depending on time of year, fuel prices, hot and cold lanes, supply and demand, and more.
 Good load boards will have average spot rates for a particular load specific to the lane and type of equipment.

-Truckstop.com’s Rate Mate is an industry-leading spot market engine for specific lanes so you can compare shipping rates for negotiation.
+Truckstop Rate Estimate is an industry-leading spot market engine for specific lanes so you can compare shipping rates for negotiation.
 You can see same-day freight rates, rate trends, and even truck supply and demand in the origin and destination locations.

-See if the rate falls within the spot market average.
-If not, ask the broker to give you a better rate.
+See if the offered rates fall within the spot market average.
+If not, try to negotiate for a better rate.

-Always check the number of trucks posted for the lane you want so you know what kind of wiggle room you have when you negotiate load rates.
+Always check the number of trucks posted for the lane you want, so that you know what kind of wiggle room you have when you negotiate load rates.
 Lots of loads and few trucks?
 You have the upper hand to ask for a better rate because trucks are in high demand.
-But the reverse of that is also true.
-If there’s more trucks than loads, rates will likely be lower with less room to negotiate.
-A good load board will provide the ability to see that information when you’re negotiating rates.
-Truckstop.com’s Load Board does just that.
+But the reverse of this is also true.
+If there are more trucks than loads, rates will likely be lower and with less room to negotiate.
+A good load board will let you see that information when you’re negotiating rates.
+The Truckstop Load Board does just that.

 If you don’t know how much it costs to run your truck, you have no idea what to charge to keep it on the road and still make a profit.
 If you’re accepting rates less than your operating costs, you’ll run yourself out of business.
-Calculate your cost per mile so you make good decisions while on the road.
+Calculate your cost per mile, so you make good decisions while on the road.

 Watching load times serves multiple purposes:

-- Pay attention to the pick-up time.
-The less time there is until the load needs to move, the more likely the broker needs a carrier stat.
+2. Pay attention to the pick-up time.
+The less time there is until the cargo needs to move, the more likely the broker needs a carrier, STAT.

-- Find out about dock hours.
-If there are specific pick-up and delivery times making it tricky to deliver on time, if it requires you work after-hours, or you have to drive in rush-hour traffic, bring it up to the broker or shipper.
+3. Find out about dock hours.
+If there are specific pick-up and delivery times making it tricky to deliver on time, if it requires you to work after-hours, or you have to drive in rush-hour traffic, bring it up to the broker or shipper.

 For example, getting good rates into Florida is easy, but coming out is a different story.
-If you know it’s unlikely you’ll get a good rate on a load when you’re coming out of an area, prepare by negotiating for a higher rate.
+If you know it’s unlikely you’ll get a good rate on a load when you’re coming out of an area, prepare by negotiating for a higher rate going in.
 It’ll help cover the cost of getting out.
-You can also ask the broker for a load coming out of that area, or use Truckstop.com’s Decision Tools to see what the market is like in that delivery area.
+You can also ask the broker for a load coming out of that area, or use Truckstop Decision Tools to view truck supply and demand at the drop-off location.

 Some lanes are more expensive to run than others.
 Ask questions about fees you know are likely to be an issue: